 You may be eligible for a Limited Driving Privilege (LDP).
-The LDP can be used for work, your alcohol program, medical treatment, school, etc. Click on one of the following for more information.
+The LDP can be used for work, your alcohol program, medical treatment, school, etc.

 It is a form from your insurance company that shows your motor vehicle has liability insurance.
 (Click here to see an example of the SR-22 form)